Bikini Jones and the Temple of Eros: Release

 The film was produced by the production company Retromedia Entertainment.
 It was broadcast several times in fall 2010 at fixed times and on demand on the premium channel Cinemax.
 It was released on DVD on March 2, 2010.
-It was the subject of controversy when Apple allowed a Cinemax app on iTunes.
+It was the subject of controversy when Apple allowed a Cinemax app on iTunes, despite its own policy of keeping pornographic material off its app store.

 Reception

 DVD Verdict made special note that the film used communicable disease as a plot device.
 The film was awarded 8 out of 10 points by Tarstarkas.net.